 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of wood boring insect infestation to roofing timbers.
-This can be treated by a timber/specialist contractor.
+Notes There is evidence of dampness at the base of a wall and concealed timbers may be defective.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.

 Chimney stacks

 Repair category 2

-Notes Weathering was noted to the stonework and one stack has a lean.
-Vegetation growth was noted.
-All unused chimney pots and outlets should be capped and blocked to prevent the ingress of moisture.
+Notes Weathering was noted to the stonework.
+Cement repointing has been carried out at parts, which is not advised building practice.
+All unused chimney pots and outlets should be capped to prevent the ingress of moisture.